0xjet/ccc/2_cybercrime/cybercrime.md

 Discuss reasons why using SMS to deliver codes for two-factor authentication (2FA) is a bad design choice.

 **4.**
-SIM swapping has become a popule type of account takeover scam.
+SIM swapping has become a popular type of account takeover scam.
 Do some research of how it works and discuss the root causes behind its success.
 List a few popular cases of account takeovers that leveraged SIM swapping.

 **5.**
+Do some research about the services advertised as "residential proxies."
+Find out how they work, particularly how the company acquires the pool of residential IP addresses.
+Describe a few uses cases and what advantages they hold over traditional proxies based on data centers.
+Can you identify any risks for the users who willingly participate in the program?

+**6.**
+Emotet was a very prevalent threat prior to its takedown in January 2021.
+Its operation has been widely documented.
+Research about its origins, structure and purpose, focusing on how it evolved to serve loaders to infected systems that could then download second-stage payloads for different customers.
+At some point their operators used parked domains to distribute payloads.
+Find out why this is an interesting strategy.

 ## Further Reading